-Time and time again, businesses make the fundamental error of not fully understanding what their cus
+Time and time again, businesses make the fundamental error of not fully understanding what their customer wants

 There’s a bit of an entrepreneurial boom at the moment – and in many cases, we’re seeing bold new businesses coming up with genuine innovations that can breathe new life into our industries.
 In particular, these innovations are taking place in the tech landscape.

 But no matter how much hype there is, some innovations just don’t take off.
 Worse still, some seemingly world-changing ideas (MiniDiscs anyone?) can disappear off the face of the earth.

 So is there anything to learn from these failures?
 Is there a definitive reason why they fail?
 And what can start-ups and small businesses take from these examples to ensure their own longevity?

 From wearables to 3D TVs, hype doesn’t always translate into sales